 And Beatrice said: “There you see the troops of the triumphant Christ—and all the fruits ingathered from the turning of these spheres!”

-The pilgrim sees a sun that lights one thousand lamps (“un sol che tutte quante l’accendea” [29]), and within that living light he sees its “glowing substance” (“la lucente sustanza” [32]) so bright that that his gaze cannot sustain it:
+The pilgrim sees a sun that lights one thousand lamps (“un sol che tutte quante l’accendea” [29]), and within that living light he sees an explosive presence: a “glowing substance” — “la lucente sustanza” (32) — so bright that that his gaze cannot sustain it.
+This explosive presence is Christ:

 vid’i’ sopra migliaia di lucerne un sol che tutte quante l’accendea, come fa ’l nostro le viste superne; e per la viva luce trasparea la lucente sustanza tanto chiara nel viso mio, che non la sostenea.
 (Par.
 23.28-33)